tsclay/RAPP/README.md

   $dbconn = pg_connect("host={$db["host"]} dbname={$db["path"]} port={$db["port"]} user={$db["user"]} password={$db["pass"]}");
 }
 ```

+This bit of code **requires** a `.env` file in the root of the project.
+Refer to the `.env.example` file in the project for an environment variable you can use in development.

 While in development, the phpdotenv library will pull in your `.env` file and grab `DATABASE_URL` to use.
 This means you only need to change the database info in your `.env` file.
 On Heroku, the `getenv()` method will work.
 Btw, if you're wondering why not use phpdotenv for both, it doesn't play nice with `getenv()`.
 Refer to [this issue](https://github.com/vlucas/phpdotenv/issues/446) in the phpdotenv repo.